adamsitnik/adamsitnik.github.io/_posts/2017-06-26-Value-Types-vs-Reference-Types.md

 ## Copying

 In C# by default Value Types are passed to methods by value.
 It means that the Value Type instance is copied every time we pass it to a method.
 Or when we return it from a method.
 The bigger the Value Type is, the more expensive it is to copy it.
+For small value types, the JIT compiler might optimize the copying (inline the method, use registers for copying & more).

 ```cs
 [RyuJitX64Job, LegacyJitX86Job]